 Strong evidence - unlikely that any other individual was responsible

-Limited evidence - on the balance of probabilities it is likely that the individual was responsible but it cannot be ruled out that another person could be responsible
+Limited evidence - on the balance of probabilities it is likely that the individual was responsible but alternative explanations cannot be excluded

 Inconclusive - cannot determine whether or not the individual was responsible

-Limited evidence - on the balance of probabilities it is likely that the individual was not responsible but it cannot be ruled out that they could be responsible
+Limited evidence - on the balance of probabilities it is likely that the individual was not responsible but but alternative explanations cannot be excluded

 Strong evidence - unlikely that the individual was responsible

 Very strong evidence - most unlikely that the individual was responsible